¡Alfaro Vive, Carajo!: Conformation

 Arturo Jarrín entered the Central University of Ecuador in Quito, to study sociology, leaving it during his fourth year, after participating in popular organization activities in the Ciudadela Ferroviaria de Quito, he joined AVC, becoming the leader of the organization being elected at The First AVC National Conference held in Esmeraldas in February 1983, attended by around 60 guerrillas.
 In it, the Central Command formed by three people, including Jarrín.
-Prior to this, in January Jarrín and other guerrillas assaulted the Banco de Fomento.
+Prior to this, in January, Jarrín and other guerrillas assaulted the Banco de Fomento.
 AVC called all bank robberies "financial recoveries," which were the organization's primary means of financial support.

 Assaults

 The following is a partial list of armed robberies of banking institutions carried out by AVC members with the respective amounts stolen.
 The amounts in US dollars are approximate with the price of the year in which they occurred.

 History

 The group was initially formed some time in the 1970s but was not militarily active for the first several years of its existence.
 An avowedly leftist but non-Marxist organisation, they identified with the Democratic Left coalition.
 AVC first received national attention in 1983, when it broke into a museum and stole swords which had been used by Eloy Alfaro.
 Some of the group's leaders were thought to be affiliated with Cuba, Libya and Nicaragua, and the group itself was linked to militant groups from other Latin-American countries, such as the M-19 and the Túpac Amaru Revolutionary Movement, establishing a joint operations group called America Battalion with these two groups.
-From 1986 to 1987, AVC carried out several kidnappings, robbed banks and a factory, took over a number of radio stations in order to broadcast their manifesto, and killed four police officers while retrieving a group member from police custody.
+From 1986 to 1987, AVC carried out several kidnappings, robbed banks and a factory, took over a number of radio stations to broadcast their manifesto, and killed four police officers while retrieving a group member from police custody.

 In response to this activity, the government began carrying out raids against the group.
 The group's leader Arturo Jarrin was killed during a shootout with government forces in October 1986.
 By 1987, a large number of AVC's leaders and members had either been killed or arrested.
 In 1989, the government of Ecuador reached an agreement with AVC, with the group agreeing to end its violence.
 In 1991, the group officially reformed as a legitimate political party.
 One year later, eight group members made an illegal, but non-violent entry into the British Embassy in Quito, demanding the release of a group leader who was then imprisoned by the Ecuadorian government.